morizotter/TouchVisualizer/README.md

 ## Licensing
 TouchVisualizer is released under the MIT license.
 Go read the LICENSE file for more information.
 #### Miscellaneous
-There is a similar *touch visualisation* library called [COSTouchVisualizer](https://github.com/conopsys/COSTouchVisualizer), which is written in Objective-C. [COSTouchVisualizer](https://github.com/conopsys/COSTouchVisualizer) supports earlier versions of iOS and is more mature.
+There is a similar *touch visualization* library called [COSTouchVisualizer](https://github.com/conopsys/COSTouchVisualizer), which is written in Objective-C. [COSTouchVisualizer](https://github.com/conopsys/COSTouchVisualizer) supports earlier versions of iOS and is more mature.
 If TouchVisualizer isn't enough for you, try that!